-- At the regional level, if a documentary exceeds ten minutes by a few seconds, you may be lenient and not penalize the entry if you believe the entry gained no advantage by the extra seconds. - If a documentary is more than a few seconds too long, providing an opportunity to include additional information or interpretation, you should take that advantage into consideration by reducing that entry's ranking.
-At the affiliate level, such a documentary should not be allowed to advance to the National Contest.
+- If a performance exceeds ten minutes by a few seconds, please be lenient; students' timing may have been slightly off for various reasons, such as a fallen prop, a forgotten line, or unplanned applause. - If a performance is more than a few seconds too long, providing an opportunity to include additional information or interpretation, you should take that advantage into consideration by reducing that entry's ranking.
+At the affiliate level, such a performance should not be allowed to advance to the National Contest.